gaetancollaud/mqtt-ui/README.md

  - [x] Properly display the date
  - [x] Properly display JSON messages
  - [x] Limit the number of history items
+ - [ ] show selected node in the tree
  - [ ] ARM-based docker image
  - [ ] Write to a topic
  - [ ] Delete a topic (send null to the broker)